llambiel/letsecureme/post.md

          }
     }

-_N.B replace the server_name and ssl_certificate paths with your domain_
+_N.B replace the server name and SSL certificate paths with your domain._

 And reload nginx: